 - 1/2 teaspoon salt

-- 1 heaping cup canned pumpkin not pie filling
+- 1 cup canned pumpkin, generous cup (heaping a little) not pie filling

 - 2 large eggs